Updates to Figma's pricing, seats, and billing experience

 - Auto-approve seats: All seat upgrade requests are automatically granted.
 If there are no seats available, a new seat will be purchased.

 To ensure users aren’t blocked from collaborating while admins review their seat request, they’ll be able to use the functionality of the seat they requested temporarily for up to three days.
 During that time, they can create new files and edit any files where their teammates have given them edit access.
+They will not be able to edit files they do not have edit access to.
 The temporary access ends immediately if the request is denied or expires.

 Example